28 July 2022

 In terms of Democracy, when I vote for a leader, I confirm that sovereignty.
 The visible numbers which in democracy lead to formation of government by the group that polled the highest number of votes is not always based on belief.
 But the person who believes in the whole would naturally fill the gap so that the whole is exponentially powered as if each member had the same power as the believing member.
 This system is reliable due to the Absolute Power of belief.
 It becomes necessary when the top-down Administration becomes weak and/or corrupt. ]

-Lay Protestors who ousted lawfully elected Sri Lankan President, needed the Absolute power of their truth to do so as per Dharma.
+Lay Protestors who ousted the lawfully elected Sri Lankan President, needed the Absolute power of their truth to do so as per Dharma.
 This would have been confirmed by non-violence in their group.
-Gandhi shared his belief in non-violent Protest, by sacrificing everything he had, into the common cause.
+Gandhi shared his belief in non-violent Protests, by sacrificing everything he had, into the common cause.
 When some protestors in his group reacted, Gandhi fasted.
-Thus his mind power spread naturally to those who knew about hunger.
+Thus his mind-power spread naturally to those who knew about hunger, through experience.

 The Sri Lankan Protest group failed to control the violence, due to lack of truth and therefore soul-power.

 I protest often these days in my home-environments.
-The results happen much later or through other avenues.
+The results happen much later and/or through other avenues.
 But they happen for sure.
-In 1998, during Nallur Festival, I was protesting against the Executive power of Central Administrators of the University of NSW (UNSW) due to them blocking the pathway to Democratic Management.
-Then on Monday, 10 August 1998, Australian Broadcasting Corporation - ABC telecasted through its 4 Corners Program an interview with Ms Pauline Hanson, who said migrants who could not assimilate -ought to ‘go home’ – very like ‘Gota Go Home’protestors.
-The very next day, I tendered my resignation from my position at the UNSW.
+In 1998, during Nallur Temple Festival, I was protesting against the Executive power of Central Administrators of the University of NSW (UNSW) due to them blocking the pathway to Democratic Management.
+Then on Monday, 10 August 1998, Australian Broadcasting Corporation - ABC - telecasted through its 4 Corners Program an interview with Ms Pauline Hanson, who said migrants who could not assimilate -ought to ‘go home’ – very like ‘Gota Go Home’protestors.
+The very next day, I tendered the resignation from my position at the UNSW.
 Many other Australians of Sri Lankan origin would have watched the program.
-But to the extent they were satisfied with their life here in Australia their protests, if any, would have been mild.
+But to the extent they were satisfied with their life here in Australia, their protests, if any, would have been mild.
 With that resignation, began my quiet opposition to racism and unjust subjective discrimination.
-I identified myself more and more with Indigenous Australians and began taking legal action against those who denied me – merit based rewards – including status.
-I wrote my experiences as Naan Australian/ I am Australian – which found its way to the National Library of Australia.
+I identified myself more and more with Indigenous Australians and began taking legal action against those who denied me, merit based rewards, including status.
+I wrote my experiences as Naan Australian/ I am Australian – which book found its way to the National Library of Australia.
 That is how exponential power of truth works.

 Yesterday I heard again on the news that Pauline Hanson, had walked out when the Senate was paying its respects to Indigenous Australians.
 As per the news – no one seemed to ‘miss’ her.
 I felt satisfied that Pauline Hanson had been made very much an outsider in today’s Australia and that my true contribution had also contributed to this.

 Whenever we express our belief, we invoke exponential powers of ownership – even if no one values our work expressly.
-Now I know that I sacrificed my paid work opportunity back then, but instead service opportunities come to me.
+Now I know that when I sacrificed my paid-work-opportunities back then, they became ‘service-opportunities’ that benefit many.
 Recently when I prepared a Cost Benefit Analysis for a school project here in NSW, I was amazed that I was still good at it.
 That is the way with Service.
 The value of my work for UNSW, was made eternal due to my sacrifice on behalf of all migrants.